 - Prepare students with a plan B. “Do have a plan B, like a pre-recorded lesson, in case you get disconnected.” — Tanya from Gifted Teacher 305

 - Set expectations for participation.
 “Set clear expectations and keep track of who is answering and asking questions.
 Allow for groups to meet in smaller rooms such as breakout rooms.” — Vanessa from Longwing Learning

-When your students are learning from home, keeping parents and families informed about your expectations is crucial to ensure everything goes as smoothly as possible.
+When your students are learning remotely, keeping parents and families informed about your expectations is crucial to ensure everything goes as smoothly as possible.
 Here’s educator advice for doing so.

-- Create a virtual meet the teacher experience.
+- Create a meet the teacher experience.
 Many schools usually host open house events at the beginning of the year for students and families to get to know their teachers a little better.
-Since in-person might not be possible for some this year, consider creating a virtual, interactive meet the teacher slideshow to share with students and families instead.
-Ha from Happy Days in First Grade walks through how you can do just that in the video below.
+For parents and caregivers who might not be able to attend in-person (or any families who are still learning remotely!), consider creating a virtual, interactive meet the teacher slideshow to share with them and their families.
+Ha from Happy Days in First Grade walks through how you can do just that in this video.

 - Share tips and rules for tech use.
 “It’s best to have parents of your students onboard first, making sure that they are able to monitor their children’s activities online.
 After this, a whole class Zoom or note on your class site, explaining the procedures and the expectations, will greatly help you to get started.” — Amy Lynn Teaches

 - Make it easy to find your expectations.
 “Make sure you have a home base where both students and their parents can quickly access your expectations.” — Nancy from A – PLUS Literature Guides